-- Publish preliminary Draft Charging Schedule and relevant evidence e.g. viability assessments, draft Infrastructure List - Consult with prescribed 'consultation bodies' including neighbouring local planning authorities, Staffordshire County Council and Parish Councils.
-Consult with local residents and those carrying out business in the District. - Collaborate on infrastructure priorities with Staffordshire County Council and other relevant agencies/bodies such as the Highways Agency, Environment Agency and AONB Unit - Engage with local developers and others in the property industry - Engage with other local interest groups, and voluntary organisations, as appropriate - Consult for at least six weeks
+- Publish preliminary draft charging schedule and relevant evidence e.g. viability assessments, draft infrastructure list - Consult with prescribed 'consultation bodies' including neighbouring local planning authorities, Staffordshire County Council and Parish Councils.
+Consult with local residents and those carrying out business in the District. - Collaborate on infrastructure priorities with Staffordshire County Council and other relevant agencies/bodies such as Highways England, the Environment Agency and AONB Unit - Engage with local developers and others in the property industry - Engage with other local interest groups, and voluntary organisations, as appropriate - Consult for at least six weeks